Dr Greger’s How Not to Die Cookbook (review)

 What appears clear is that having more lean muscle mass and lower levels of body fat is a good thing.

-As shown in the chart below, there is an optimal balance between growth and wasting.
-Too much insulin and you grow to the point that you get complications of metabolic disease.
+There is an optimal balance between growth and wasting.
+Too much growth and insulin and you grow to the point that you get complications of metabolic disease (excess energy storage).
 Too little growth and you become frail, lose your muscle and bone strength then you may fall, break your hip and never get up again.

 Insulin load is the amount of the food in your diet that will require insulin to process due to the non-fibre carbs and protein.
 This video from Dr Greger was one of the things that got me thinking about insulin load there three years ago and trying to put the pieces to.